duongthomaas/duongthomaas/README.md

 ### 👋 About Me

-Training to become a data engineer.
+In proccess of becoming a data engineer.

 * 💼 **Experience:**
     * **Defence Sector:** Developed Alteryx Apps for data validation/submission and built project management dashboards for a major European defence contractor.